Galaxies99/DeepHDR-pytorch/README.md

 python3 train.py
 ```

 **Note**.
-To generate the data patches, you need at least 200 GB free storage in the folder.
+To generate the data patches, you need ~200 GB free storage in the folder.
 We will fix this data issue soon.

 ### Test